TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-11-30 - Increases death explosion damage and radius of China Nuke Silo <a name='link__20221130__1490_nuke_silo_death_damage_radius'></a>
 **Changes**

-- **TWEAK**: Increases primary death explosion damage of China Nuke Silo from 400 to 600.
+- **TWEAK**: The primary death explosion damage of the China Nuke Silo is increased from 400 to 600.
-- **TWEAK**: Increases secondary death explosion damage of China Nuke Silo from 100 to 150.
+- **TWEAK**: The primary death explosion radius of the China Nuke Silo is increased from 50 to 75.
-- **TWEAK**: Increases primary death explosion radius of China Nuke Silo from 50 to 75.
+- **TWEAK**: The secondary death explosion damage of the China Nuke Silo is increased from 100 to 150.
-- **TWEAK**: Increases secondary death explosion radius of China Nuke Silo from 100 to 125.
+- **TWEAK**: The secondary death explosion radius of the China Nuke Silo is increased from 100 to 125.

 **Links**